Blood Viscosity Defined

 Blood is a vigorous organ insofar as it behaves as a non-Newtonian fluid, which means that its viscosity changes as a function of shear rate.
 Think of shear rate as velocity.
 When blood moves quickly as in peak-systole, it is physically thinner; when it moves slowly during end-diastole, it is thicker and stickier.
 This is because red cells aggregate.
 The phenomenon is known as the shear-thinning, non-Newtonian behavior of whole blood .

-The figure below shows viscosity curves for two apparently healthy males, both with hematocrit of 45.
-The dotted line is a constant viscosity of 35 millipoise (mP), depicting a Newtonian fluid, and the blue line is the viscosity of water at 10 mP.
-Human blood viscosity varies dynamically from the left-side of the figure to the right-side and back again during each cardiac cycle.
+Human blood viscosity varies dynamically from high shear to low shear during each cardiac cycle.
 At systole (high shear rate), blood is thinner, while at diastole (low shear rate), blood is 2-5 times thicker.